hltj/hltj.github.io/_posts/2017-08-25-kotlin-functor-applicative-monad.md

 ![](/assets/fam/bind_def.png)

-In Kotlin, `Monad` can be considered as a type that defines such a infix function:
+In Kotlin, `Monad` can be considered as a type that defines such an infix function:

 ```kotlin
 infix fun <T, R> Monad<T>.`))=`(f: ((T) -> Monad<R>)): Monad<R>